Typical due diligence issues

 In Brazil, it is customary to finalize the due diligence before the execution of the acquisition agreement.
 Nevertheless, in some cases, the parties may agree that further confirmatory due diligence regarding certain aspects of the target company will be a condition precedent to closing (e.g., completion of phase two environmental due diligence).

 Based on the due diligence findings, the parties may negotiate special closing conditions.
-An escrow account to deposit part of the purchase price to guarantee the seller's indemnification obligations may be opened, or the purchase price may be reduced.
+An escrow account to deposit part of the purchase price to guarantee the seller's indemnification obligations may be opened, or the purchase price may be otherwise partially retained or reduced.
+Other less common forms of guarantee may also be offered, such as real property or bank guarantees.Pricing and payment

 In a share deal, it is not legally required to have an independent appraisal report to support the valuation of the target company.
-However, if the buyer intends to benefit from the tax amortization of the goodwill paid in the transaction, the buyer will need an appraisal to support the purchase price, and certain other conditions must be observed.
-In this context, "goodwill" means the difference between the acquisition price and the book value of the shares acquired in the target company.
-As an example, to benefit from the tax amortization of the goodwill paid in the transaction, the acquisition must be made through a company organized in Brazil, and a subsequent reorganization of the acquisition vehicle/buyer and the target company must occur via a downstream or upstream merger.
+However, if the buyer intends to benefit from the tax amortization of the goodwill paid in the transaction, the buyer will need to retain a third party to prepare a purchase price allocation study to support the purchase price, and certain other conditions must be observed.
+In this context, goodwill means the difference between the acquisition price and the fair value of the assets acquired and liabilities assumed of the target company.
+As an example, to benefit from the tax amortization of the goodwill paid in the transaction, the acquisition must be made through a company with substance that is organized in Brazil, and a subsequent reorganization of the acquisition vehicle/buyer and the target company must occur via a downstream or upstream merger.

 In the case of an asset deal, there is no need to have an independent appraisal to support the valuation of the assets.